started sending Angels to give her comfort and to make a special promise to our children.

 I really believe that God is asking me to tell this story to as many people as possible.
 It has been my experience over the last few years that people want a relationship with God, but sometimes need a gentle push that a story like this one will give them in order to get them closer to Him.
 Please feel free to send this page link to your friends.
 It will be 20 years on November 27, 2017 since Candy died.
 I am proud of the way our three kids grew up and I am sure that she is too.

-Angela is a nurse in Las Cruces and actually once worked for the same home health care agency in Carlsbad that took care of Candy.
+Angela is a nurse in Albuquerque and actually once worked for the same home health care agency in Carlsbad that took care of Candy.
 In fact, her boss was the nurse who was with us the night that Candy died.
 I see so much of Candy in Angela.
 Candy had a way of making others think that they were the most important person in the world.
 She deeply cared about people and when she asked how your day was going, she actually cared what your response was.
 Angela is exactly like Candy and I believe this legacy her mom left inside of her is why she became a nurse.
 She is not just a good nurse.
 She is a great one.
 Angela is married to Bryan, who works for the United States Army National Guard.
 They have 3 children, Andrew, Brooke, and Bailey.
 They are all great kids and they have a great future ahead as well.
+Andrew is a good athlete, Brooke is a great musician, and Bailey is smart as a whip.

 Brandon is a worship pastor at First United Methodist Church in Carlsbad.
-He is married to Claire and they have a wonderful little boy, Carter.
-Brandon and his young family travel a lot.
-Carter has been to more places in his first two years of life than I have in 62 years.
+He is married to Claire and they have a wonderful little boy, Carter.and a sweet little girl, Parker.
+Carter is one of the most active little boys I have ever known.
+I wish I had a fraction of his energy.
+Parker was born on my birthday.
+She is a quiet and very happy baby.
+Smile at her and she almost always smiles back.
 I worried about the future for all of my kids after Candy died, but I guess I worried most about Brandon because he was the youngest and he never knew his mom to be anything but ill.
 Looking back, I guess what he actually saw was her strength and the compassion she had for others.
 Brandon has that same compassion.
 Her legacy lives in him just as it does in his brother and sister.
 He has become such a wonderful young man and the faith that Candy talked about God not wanting to destroy will live inside of him forever.
 What more could a dad want for his child?

-I am married to a wonderful Christian woman, Lea Ann, and we have a son, Nicholas, who is one of the most special little kids in the world.
+I am married to a wonderful Christian woman, Lea Ann, and we have a son, Nicholas, who is one of the most special young man in the world.
 Nicholas has Down syndrome and is also autistic.
 We moved to Lubbock, Texas after my retirement from the Carlsbad, New Mexico Schools in 2006.
-You won't find many kids as wrapped up in his family the way Nicholas is.
+You won't find many people as wrapped up in his family the way Nicholas is.
 He constantly talks about all of them and he really lights up when he gets to see them.
-Nicholas and I are opening Nick's Shaved Ice Paradise on June 4, 2018.
-We are going to hire mostly individuals with special needs who otherwise might never have a real job.
+Nicholas and I opened Nick's Shaved Ice Paradise on June 4, 2018.
+We have seven employees who are individuals with special needs who otherwise might never have a real job.
 If you are ever in Lubbock during the summer months, come see us.
-We will be parked on 82nd Street in the Monterey Church of Christ parking lot.
+We park at lots of different places.
+Just check us out on Facebook or Instagram to find us.

-Lea Ann is teaching Pre-K at Roy Roberts Elementary here in Lubbock and she loves it.
+Lea Ann is teaching 2nd grade at Roy Roberts Elementary here in Lubbock and she loves it.
 She is one of the most caring people I have ever met.
 I often think of how blessed I am to have had these two amazing and wonderful women in my life.
 Lea Ann was diagnosed with breast cancer during the summer of 2016.
-She is still undergoing treatment today and displays unbelievable strength as she fights to overcome this insidious disease.
+She displayed unbelievable strength as she fought to overcome this insidious disease.
 Cancer treatment has improved during the last 20 years but treatments are still really difficult to undergo.
-Last year was a year that I know Lea Ann would like to forget as she had to put everything else on hold to fight for her life.
-God willing, she will be able to move on and look back at that year as a distant memory and never deal with cancer again.
+That was a year that I know Lea Ann would like to forget as she had to put everything else on hold to fight for her life.
+She is in remission now.
+God willing, she will be able to continue to move on and look back at that year as a distant memory and never deal with cancer again.

 How did Candy touch my life?
 I think this story pretty much sums it up, don't you?